wtnwin111/interview/README.md

 ##C18: Geometry
     1) Given a line AB and a dot C, calculate the distance from C to line AB.
 Line AB is identified by the two dots A and B.
     2) Given a polygon formed by a list of given points, calculate the area of the polygon.
+    3) Line Intersection.
+Each line is determined by two points.